nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_tools.rst

 When working with Zigbee in |NCS|, you can use the following tools during Zigbee application development:

-* `nRF Sniffer for 802.15.4 based on nRF52840 with Wireshark`_ - Tool for analyzing network traffic during development.
+* `nRF Sniffer for 802.15.4`_ - Tool for analyzing network traffic during development.
 * `ZBOSS NCP Host`_ - ZBOSS-based tool for running the host side of the :ref:`ug_zigbee_platform_design_ncp_details` design, distributed as a standalone :file:`zip` package.
   |zigbee_ncp_package|